When Saint John Paul II visited Lyon in October 1986, he posed this question to the faithful:

 Whether you come as a pilgrim, a history lover, or an admirer of architecture, Fourvière Hill invites you to discover the soul of this city that has prayed, endured, and thrived for over 2,000 years.

-The Fourvière hilltop is composed of four distinct historic districts — Fourvière, Saint-Just, Saint-Irénée, and Montauban/Pierre-Scize.
-Our Lyon walking tours focus on these first three.
+The Fourvière hilltop tour focuses on three of the four distinct historic districts here: Fourvière, Saint-Just and Saint-Irénée.
 Each district reveals a different layer of Lyon’s identity.

-At the eastern slope of the hill lie the Ancient Roman Theatres of Fourvière, the most visible remains of Lugdunum, the Roman capital of Gaul founded in 43 BC.
+At the eastern slope of the hill lie the Ancient Roman Theatres of Fourvière, the most visible remains of Lugdunum, the Roman capital of Gaul.
 Today, they remain active venues for the annual Nuits de Fourvière festival.

-Saint-Irénée Church and Crypt stand as enduring witnesses to the birth of Christianity in Gaul.
-Dedicated to the famous theologian, and Doctor of the Church, Saint Irenaeus, the second bishop of Lyon and successor of Saint Pothinus, this site holds France’s oldest Christian crypt and was also where Saint Irenée was buried.
-Close by is the L'Antiquaille museum which preserves a sacred memorial to the 48 martyrs of Lyon of 177 AD and almost opposite there, you will find the home of Blessed Pauline Jaricot.
-Within L'Antiquaille’s Cultural Space of Christianity lies the crypt of the martyrs, adorned with mosaics listing their names.
-Beneath the former convent of the Visitandines, the 'Cachot of Saint Pothinus' marks the symbolic cell where the city’s first bishop is believed to have died, becoming a major site of pilgrimage for centuries.
+Further down is Saint-Irénée Church whose crypt is France’s oldest Christian crypt and the burial site of the famous theologian, and Doctor of the Church, Saint Irenaeus, the second bishop of Lyon.
+Close by, and opposite the home of Blessed Pauline Jaricot, is the L'Antiquaille Museum which preserves a sacred memorial crypt honouring the 48 martyrs of Lyon of 177 AD.
+Beneath this former convent of the Visitandines, the 'Cachot of Saint Pothinus' marks the symbolic cell where the city’s first bishop is believed to have died, becoming a major site of pilgrimage for centuries.

 Fourvière Hill inspired the founding of several religious congregations, including the Marists, Brothers of the Sacred Heart, and the Congregation of the Blessed Sacrament, all of whom drew inspiration from the shrine’s atmosphere of prayer, renewal and service.
 It also reflects the spiritual journeys of its great architects, Pierre Bossan and his successor Louis Sainte-Marie Perrin, who saw the basilica not merely as a building, but as an act of faith in stone.